davide-lombardo/davidelombardo-blog/src/assets/posts/basic-accessibility-fixes-for-frontend-developers/post.md

 Accessibility is built on four main principles, known as POUR:

-1. **Perceivable**: Can all users perceive your content through available senses?
+1. **Perceivable**: Can all users perceive your content through available senses (e.g. sight, sound, or touch)?
 2. **Operable**: Can all users operate and navigate your interface?
 3. **Understandable**: Can all users understand your content and interface?
 4. **Robust**: Will your content work with various assistive technologies?